 Thirteenth Conference on Information and Knowledge Management (CIKM), 2004.

-- Qinghua.
+PDF Qinghua.
 Zou, Shaorong Liu,

 and Wesley W. Chu.
 Ctree: A Compact Tree for Indexing XML Data.
 In